 SAHPRA's Call-Up Notices for AI clinical decision support have not yet been issued (as of 2026).
 First movers who validate and register now will have a durable regulatory head-start.

-67 telemedicine startups operate in South Africa, but none combine AI-assisted intake, mandatory physician sign-off, free-to-patient delivery, and NHI-ready data architecture.
+67 telemedicine startups operate in South Africa, but none combine AI-assisted intake, mandatory physician sign-off and NHI-ready data architecture.

-The platform is engineered and feature-complete.
-Eight major capabilities delivered across two development waves.
-The investable question is no longer whether the software can be built — it can.
+The platform is substantially complete.
+Fourteen major capabilities delivered across three development waves.
+The investable question is no longer whether the software can be built — it is built.
 It’s whether Aafiya can convert a built platform into validated, reimbursable, regulated care delivery.

 Two-stage pipeline under 500ms: 13 deterministic emergency rules + LLM classifier.
 EMERGENCY, URGENT, ROUTINE, and SELF_CARE outcomes.
 Auto-generates the SAHPRA regulatory evidence file.